howdyai/botkit-studio-sdk/README.md

-# Botkit Studio SDK
+# Botkit CMS SDK

-[Botkit Studio](https://studio.botkit.ai) is a hosted development tool for bot builders.
+[Botkit CMS](https://github.com/howdyai/botkit-cms) is a dialog CMSfor bot builders.
 Botkit Studio will substantially ease the development and deployment of a Bot, help to avoid common coding pitfalls, and provide a valuable management interface for the bot's dialog content and configuration.
 Botkit Studio is a product of [Howdy.ai](http://howdy.ai), the creators of Botkit.

-This SDK allows developers to use the Botkit Studio APIs _without using Botkit_.
 This is useful for bot developers who have existing apps but would benefit from features like bot-specific content management.

 ## Install